Like their first haircut, a kid’s first dental appointment is cause for excitement and, for many parents, a little anxiety as well!

 It’s a great question, with a simple answer.
-The Super Dentists recommends that a child’s first dental appointment should occur no later than their first birthday.
+The Super Dentists recommends that a kid’s first dental appointment should occur as soon as the first baby teeth erupt or no later than their first birthday.
 During this visit, we’ll review important aspects of children’s dental health, including issues like teething and thumb sucking, along with helpful tips on locking in healthful dietary habits and other important behaviors to focus on.

-Looking ahead, you should also take your child to the dentist at age 4 and age 7.
+Looking ahead, you should also take your child to the dentist before age 4 if there are any poor oral habits such as thumb-sucking and no later than age 7 to see the orthodontist to check the bite, space for permanent teeth, airway, and so on.
 If you wait too long for your kid’s first dental visit, existing problems can hinder early childhood dental habits, so it’s best to address them quickly by scheduling an appointment.
 You can also give us a call at 1 (855) GO SUPER.

 What to Expect at Toddler’s First Dentist Appointment

 So you’ve scheduled your kid’s first dental appointment – now what?
 As the anticipation builds, you might wonder “What do they do at baby’s first appointment?”

 Most of your baby’s first dentist appointment is a simple information-gathering exercise.
 It’s also an informal meet and greet between the pediatric dentist and your child.
 Many parents expect a flurry of dental activity during the first visit only to find out there was no reason to worry.

 Here’s what you can expect at your child’s first dental appointment:

 - A brief exam of your child’s teeth.
 Our pediatric dentist will assess their teeth, along with the gum line and jaw development.

 - For children a year old (or close to a year), a brief dental cleaning may also be performed.